urbanjost/M_time/README.md

    alternate substitutions occurs.

-   If the format is composed entirely of one of the following keywords they are equivalent to the following macro strings:
+   If the format is composed entirely of one of the following keywords the following substitutions occur:
 ```text
        "iso-8601",
        "iso"        ==> %Y-%M-%DT%h:%m:%s%z             2022-10-20T19:26:04-04:00